-The directors present their annual report and financial statements for the year ended 31 August 2022.
+The directors present their annual report and financial statements for the 16-month period ended 31 December 2023.
+Prior period comparatives are for the year ended 31 August 2022.

 Principal activities

 The principal activity of the Company is to provide an alternative product to allow homebuyers the ability to acquire their homes or investment properties free from debt.
 This is completed through raising of capital from GYS investors who are seeking attractive investment returns and where the ethical nature of the organisation they are dealing with is important.
 Capital raised is utilised to acquire properties for the use of homebuyers.